This Personality Trait Is Essential To A Successful Career — And So Much More

 Without changing the machine at all—just making simple tweaks like turning up the room temperature and making screening gowns more comfortable—they were able to bring down the rate of complaints by 87 percent to the mid-40s.
 It's a powerful example of how more compassion could transform the health care industry.
 "And that wasn't the most astounding thing.
 The changes actually increased the effectiveness of the test by 12 percent.
 We were able to find 12 percent more cancer when women were warm and relaxed and comfortable, because their bodies were more loose and the tissue was more supple."

 A balancing act.

 Ventura has seen this healing power of empathy transcend the doctor's room.
 It's also a cornerstone of his spiritual work.

-Inspired to set out on a spiritual journey in his mid-20s when stress and unhealthy habits led to three herniated disks in his back, Ventura now practices some combination of tai chi, qigong, meditation, prayer, and yin yoga every morning.
-He also administers a combination of Reiki, acupuncture, and breathwork to help others suffering from everything from low back pain to infertility to a general lack of direction.
+Inspired to set out on a spiritual journey in his mid-20s when stress and unhealthy habits led to three herniated discs in his back, Ventura now practices some combination of tai chi, qigong, meditation, prayer, and yin yoga every morning.
+He also administers a combination of Reiki, acupuncture, and breathwork to help others suffering from everything from low back pain to a general lack of direction.
 Every morning, he'll meet with one client for energy healing work, go to his office job, and see one more energy healing client in the evening.